An Offer from a Gentleman

 - All the terms and phrases in the fencing scene are correct and approved by my husband, who was captain of the varsity fencing team at Harvard.
 (He also fenced in the Junior Olympics!)

-- When I was writing Violet's story for The Bridgertons: Happily Ever After, NEEDS LINK I rewrote the jail scene from An Offer from a Gentleman from Violet’s point of view.
-That scene never made it into the final book, but I've posted it here.
-NEEDS LINK
+- When I was writing Violet's story for The Bridgertons: Happily Ever After, I rewrote the jail scene from An Offer from a Gentleman from Violet’s point of view.
+That scene never made it into the final book, but I've posted it, and you can read it here on juliaquinn.com.

 Enjoy an Excerpt